Benefits of Sunlight: How To Get More No Matter Where You Live!

 Sunlight and Vitamin D

-While we have to obtain other vitamins from food, about 80% of required vitamin D in humans is generated by UVB sunlight.
+While we have to obtain other vitamins from food, about 80% of the required vitamin D in humans is generated by UVB sunlight.

-This same amount of exposure yields 20,000–30,000 IU in tanned individuals and 8,000–10,000 IU in dark-skinned people.
+This same exposure yields 20,000–30,000 IU in tanned individuals and 8,000–10,000 in dark-skinned people.

 Bone Health